Florida Keys Spring Break

 - Microplastics data collected will be submitted to SeaGrant’s Florida Microplastics Awareness Project.

-- Coral bleaching identification will be submitted to Bleachwatch and the Coral Restoration Foundation.
+- Coral bleaching identification will be submitted to Bleachwatch.

 - All marine debris data collected will be submitted to Mote Marine Lab and entered into MarineLab’s in-house database for teacher use.

 - Seagrass surveys and mangrove sediment cores will be submitted to MarineLab for in-house studying and use.

 You will arrive in Miami, Florida to begin your highly anticipated week in the Florida Keys.
 Once all campers arrive, we will travel as a group to our beautiful accommodations in Tavernier, Florida.
 At orientation, all camper rules and the schedule for the week will be explained by your counselors, who are equally excited.
 Then it’s off to dinner and evening activities where we will spend time getting to know each other.
 Afterwards, we’ll head back to our beds because tomorrow we have a bright and early start, traveling south to Marathon, Florida to see some real live sea turtles!
 After breakfast on the second day, we’ll head straight to work at the Sea Turtle Hospital in Marathon, where you have the opportunity to learn about all aspects of the Turtle Hospital’s goals to rehabilitate injured sea turtles.
 You will then get to feed a live sea turtle!
 Then it is time to relax!